From Amsterdam With Love

 At their hotel in Amsterdam, a small and intimate place that Maura picked, she asked for a note to be left in their room.
 The sweet concierge, who had beautiful handwriting, wrote: “As soon as I saw you, I knew a grand adventure was about to happen.”
 It’s an A.A.
 Milne quote from Winnie the Pooh, that Maura felt encompassed their trip and their relationship.
 A bit sentimental himself, Grant saved the note and the Eurostar tickets from the London to Amsterdam leg of their trip.

-Fast forward.
-Grant and Maura get married.
-They have a home.
-The trip still serves as the defining moment in their relationship.
+To this day, that trip still serves as a defining moment in their relationship.
 Amsterdam is their special place, a part of their story.
+And now the memory of that trip has a place on their walls.

-The truth is, they did.
+Those special mementos?
 Grant never lost track of them.
-And for their very first Christmas alone as a married couple—with snow and a live fireplace on another adventure in Virginia’s Shenandoah—Grant got them framed for her as a gift.
-She cried.
+For their very first Christmas alone as a married couple, Grant got them framed for Maura as a gift.